+Can you be convicted on hearsay evidence?
+What is hearsay?
 Hearsay is a term that refers to statements made outside of the court that cannot be admitted into evidence because they cannot be proven.
 There is, however, a hearsay exception rule which would allow a court to out of court statements and admit evidence during a criminal trial.
-This post will delve into the hearsay rule, its legal definition, discuss legal precedents, and examine circumstances when written statements or oral statements may be considered exceptions to the hearsay rule.
+This post will delve into the what is hearsay in court, discuss the hearsay rule, what does hearsay mean in court, its legal definition, discuss legal precedents, and examine circumstances when written statements or oral statements may be considered exceptions to the hearsay rule.

 What is Hearsay?

 According to the Supreme Court of Canada, the defining characteristics of this type of evidence is:

 - an out of court statement by a third-party is produced to reinforce a claim

 - there is no opportunity to cross-examine the third-party

 Is hearsay evidence, or statements made outside of court, admissible in a court of law?

 Under the rules of evidence, hearsay is considered inadmissible in court unless it meets certain exceptions.
 The main issue with hearsay evidence is that the statement’s reliability cannot be proved or disproved through cross-examination because the person they overheard is not present in court.
 The hearsay evidence is not sufficiently reliable to prove the truth.
 This lack of testing goes against the adversary system’s principles in our legal proceedings.

 Important precedents and their impact on hearsay in the court: